daisygunn/my-contact-book/README.md

 - The following command in the Gitpod CLI will create the relevant files needed for Heroku to install your project dependencies `pip3 freeze --local > requirements.txt`.
 Please note this file should be added to a .gitignore file to prevent the file from being committed.

-1. Go to [Heroku.com](https://dashboard.heroku.com/apps) and login; if you do not already have an account then you will need to create one.
+1. Go to [Heroku.com](https://dashboard.heroku.com/apps) and log in; if you do not already have an account then you will need to create one.
 2. Click the `New` dropdown and select `Create New App`.
 3. Enter a name for your new project, all Heroku apps need to have a unique name, you will be prompted if you need to change it.
 4. Select the region you are working in.